aliasgharkhani/Masktune/README.md

 <h1>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</h1>
-This is an official pytorch implementation of [<em>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</em>](https://duckduckgo.com), a NeurIPS 2022 paper.
+This is an official pytorch implementation of <a href="https://duckduckgo.com" target="_blank"><em>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</em></a>, a NeurIPS 2022 paper.
 This work provides a technique for mitigating shortcut learning in machine learning algorithms.

 <h1>How to use</h1>